 It is a good indicator of water.
-Their roots seek out water and you will normally be able to find water near where they grow. …Read More...
+Their roots seek out water and you will normally be able to find water near where they grow.
+The dry fibrous inner bark of Cottonwood trees is great for tinder. …Read More...

 A friend sent me an excellent article and Youtube on how to protect yourself during a terrorist attack.
 It is prepared by Peter Burlingame who has studied how terrorists train, plan, and operate, since the very first Al Qaeda training tapes were recovered from the camps in Afghanistan shortly after 9/11… Now I don’t normally put up this type of post. but I made an exception because I think this contains some excellent information.
 It first appeared in the Gun Writer, Here is a link to the full article which I suggest you read in its entirety.

 Here are some suggestions on what to look for in the article and the attached youtubes.…Read More...